How I Quit Smoking: The Story of a Heavy Smoker

 5. Saved a Lot of Money

 Since quitting smoking, I have saved an average of $1,440 per year on cigarettes.
 From 1995 until 2016 that amounts to $30,240.
 To me, that's a significant amount of money which I have spent on more worthwhile things.

 6. Avoided Smoking Friends And Places of Smoke

-While smoking, it seems that I was constantly with smoking friends or in a smoke filled environment.
-Since I have quit, I have experienced a new and better kind of environment away from smoke.
+While smoking, it seems that I was constantly with smoking friends or in a smoke-filled environment.
+Since I have quit, I have experienced a new and better kind of environment away from the smoke.

 How to Quit Smoking